 Take a few minutes at the start of the interview to let the candidate talk about themselves.
 Instead of jumping right into questions, this approach gives the candidate a moment to relax and be at ease.

-Now that you know their understanding of the role, it’s time to see what drew them to apply.
+Now that you know a bit about them and their background, it’s good to get a sense of why they’re interested in this particular role.
 Why are they excited about working for your call center?

 This question helps when candidates haven’t spent much time learning about the organization, but still show great potential.
 Now it’s time to understand what they know about the call center industry as a whole.
 It also gives you a chance to see what ideas they will put forward to make your contact center successful.

 8. Tell me about a time when you had to handle an unreasonable or angry customer